You are here

 Debtors can receive email notice of orders and other documents sent by the Court through the Debtor Electronic Bankruptcy Noticing (DeBN) program.
 Only the Court can send notices to a debtor electronically.

 A debtor must complete and file a DeBN form.
 The form should be filed with the petition.
 If a debtor agrees to receive electronic notice, Court staff will enter the debtor's email address into the Bankruptcy Noticing Center (BNC) email database.
-The debtor must confirm the email address via a hyperlink in an email sent by the BNC.
+The debtor will receive an email from the BNC that confirms activation of the DeBN account and includes the debtor's personal DeBN account number.
 Once confirmed, the debtor will be sent entered court-generated documents electronically.

-The BNC will send electronic notices as long as an email is not returned undeliverable and as long as the debtor's name and mailing address match the debtor's name and address with the BNC.
+The BNC will send electronic notices as long as an email is not returned undeliverable and as long as the debtor's name and mailing address match the debtor's name and address with the BNC, or the debtor does not request deactivation of the DeBN account.

 A debtor can enroll in DeBN at any time during the pendency of the case.
+A pro se debtor who files a petition through Electronic Self-Representation (eSR) is automatically enrolled in DeBN.
 Pursuant to Local Rule 9036-1, the DeBN Form should be filed with the petition.
 A debtor may also request deactivation of the account at any time.

 Emails will be sent by the BNC on the same day a notice or order is filed by the court in the case.